Making the World “Safe for Democracy”

 My friend recorded her conversation with a paid signature gatherer for CMV.
 They told her the petition was to stop schools from throwing out kids school lunches.
 Listen to her conversation.
 It’s crazy!

 Then I came across a CMV signature gatherer in a grocery store parking lot.
 I recorded our conversation as she told me lie after lie.
 Some of them were so funny, I had a difficult time not laughing out loud.
 Here is our conversation.
 I only edited out a couple names that I threw out to see if she really did grow up where she said she did, because she was also a witness to the other signature gatherers which required her to be a Utah citizen.
 (That was probably the only thing she told the truth about.)

 Some groups were disputing the legitimacy of the signatures and requested that the Lt Governor’s office investigate the fraud.
 Read more about that here.

 Compromise?
 I don’t think so!

 As SB54 started coming to head, the CMV group pretended they were against it.
 (You know, don’t throw me in the brier patch!)
 The SCC did not support the legislation and asked Bramble & the state legislature not to run it.
 In a closed meeting Bramble told the SCC that his bill would make it easier for the party to sue.
-He said that he made it non severable, so when they filed a lawsuit against the state for passing unconstitutional legislation, the whole thing would be tossed out if they found even one part that was unconstitutional.
-Two days later the bill was amended and it was now severable.
+He said that he made it non-severable, so when they filed a lawsuit against the state for passing unconstitutional legislation, the whole thing would be tossed out if they found even one part that was unconstitutional.
+Two days later an amended bill was introduced, and it was now severable.